bvfaltran/sunweb/readme.md

 Bonus points

-Use HTML5 document
+Use HTML5 document[x]
 Use HTML5 elements properly
 Minimized number of DOM elements
-Make your HTML complaint with W3C criteria
+Make your HTML complaint with W3C criteria[]
-Use semantic class names [x]
+Use semantic class names []
 Use a CSS preprocessor [x]
 Use SASS as a CSS preprocessor [x]
 Do not use any styles framework such as Bootstrap [x] Use variables for colors [x]
-Use variables for breakpoints and mixins for mediaqueries [/] Do not use CSS selectors deeper than 3 levels
+Use variables for breakpoints and mixins for mediaqueries [] Do not use CSS selectors deeper than 3 levels
 Organize your source stylesheets on separate files Mobile first everything [x]